Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 Alpha Isabella Hodgins

-of Ontario and served as President from 1933-1935.
-She was the 1st woman president of the Northumberland Law association.
+Women’s Law Association of Ontario and served as president from 1933-1935.
+She was the first woman president of the

 Source: Diversifying the bar; Law Society of Upper Canada online (accessed January 20130: Law Society of Upper Canada Archives Blog, (accessed March 2013)